Henry G. Stebbins: Personal life

+Death and burial

 On December 9, 1881, Stebbins died at his residence, No. 2 West 16th Street in New York City, and was later interred in Green-Wood Cemetery, Brooklyn, New York.
 At the time of his death, he was the oldest member on the roll of the Stock Exchange.

 Descendants

 His grandson, Henry George Stebbins Noble (1859–1946), was also president of the New York Stock Exchange from 1914 to 1919.

-His grandson, Rowland Stebbins (1882-1948), was a stockbroker and stage producer who won a Pulitzer Prize for The Green Pastures, which he reportedly made $500,000 off of.
+His grandson, Rowland Stebbins (1882–1948), was a stockbroker and stage producer who won a Pulitzer Prize for The Green Pastures, which he reportedly made $500,000 off of.
 He married Marion Lyman in 1907 and had three children, Rowland Stebbins, Jr., H. Lyman Stebbins, and Marion Stebbins (Heidt).

 Interests

 Stebbins was appointed president of the Central Park Commission and served as Commodore of the New York Yacht Club from 1863 to 1870.
 He owned the schooner-yacht Phantom when he was Commodore of the New York Yacht Club.
 Since 1870, Stebbins was succeeded by James Gordon Bennett Jr. Stebbins was also a trustee of the American Museum of Natural History and president of the Arcadian Club, the Dramatic Fund Association and the Academy of Music.
 He was a member of the Union Club, Union League, and Manhattan Club.